apereo/cas/docs/cas-server-documentation/protocol/REST-Protocol.md

 To understand how to throttling works in CAS, please review [the available options](../installation/Configuring-Authentication-Throttling.html).

 By default, throttling REST requests is turned off.
-You may enable throttling by adjusting the properties listed above.